MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 <img src="./assets/event-sourcing-x-CQRS-simple-schema.png" style="display: block; margin: auto" width="600"/>

-If you are user 2, you see that the application will fetch the the total balance of your account from a read model that is called a **projection**.
+If you are user 2, you see that the application will fetch the total balance of your account from a read model that is called a **projection**.
 The entity that handles that action is called a query (cQrs).
 The projection of the balance is computed from the events stored in a database called the **event store**.
 A data synchronization system must be implemented to have accurate reading data compared to the source of truth.
 And when you make a transaction, a request is made to a **command** (Cqrs) that will write in the event store the event.

 Now let's see how to implement it with AWS serverless technologies.

-# Plan

-## EVENT STORE
+## Event Store

 The source of truth of the application is the event store.
 All credit and debit events for every user are stored in it.
 We want a quick to access serverless database, therefore DynamoDB is the most appropriate.
 We have to define the access pattern to retrieve every events of a user in a chronological order.
 We can store the number of the event in a field named **version** and put it as `sort key` (SK).
 To easily retrieve data from a specific user we can use the **id of a user** as a `partition key` (PK).
 That way we have a composite primary key with the PK and the SK.

 <img src="./assets/event-store-schema.png" style="display: block; margin: auto" width="600"/>

 We start building our application.
-The event store represents the first block of i, and it contains credit and debit events of every user.
+The event store represents its first block, and it contains credit and debit events of every user.

 <img src="./assets/archi-step-1-event-store.png" style="display: block; margin: auto" height="300"/>

-It is nice to be able to store data, but the question now is how do we store them.
+> :face_with_monocle: It is nice to be able to store data, but the question now is how do we store them?

-## COMMAND
+## Command

 We need to fuel this event store with some events.
 The command, which is the C of CQRS interface, is in charge of this.
 It's basically a handler that writes an event into the event store when triggered.